AllGray/AllGray.github.io/source/index.html.md

 slate/images/51.jpg

-**Pro tip:** when, you insert the resistor, bend the leads of the resistor so that it doesn’t fall out from the PCB while you’re soldering it.
+<aside class="notice">**Pro tip:** when, you insert the resistor, bend the leads of the resistor so that it doesn’t fall out from the PCB while you’re soldering it</aside>

 slate/images/52.jpg
 slate/images/53.jpg
 slate/images/54.jpg

-* **Important:** Remember to cut all leads of the components you’ve soldered using your diagonal cutters
+<aside class="warning">Remember to cut all leads of the components you’ve soldered using your diagonal cutters</aside>

 slate/images/55.jpg